loader image

 All pilots undergo a regular medical check-up to ensure they are fit to fly.
 While you can begin training without a medical check, we recommend you obtain a medical first, just in case there are any unexpected health issues.

-A commercial pilot carrying passengers requires a Class 1 Aviation Medical, while a private pilot requires a simpler Class 2 Aviation Medical.
+A commercial helicopter pilot carrying passengers requires a Class 1 Aviation Medical, while a private helicopter pilot requires a simpler Class 2 Aviation Medical.

 ASIC